A-Mosayebi/Games/README.md

 # Games
-developing simple games with js and python
+Developing simple games with js and python